I purchased a classic (orange

 and remove the two

 screws on the adapter foot (below left photo).
-Next remove the two
+Underneath the adapter

-screws limit the motion of the front optics and prevent the orange tube
+retaining screws limit the motion of the front optics and prevent the

 telescope will separate into two sections as shown below.